A baked potato bar is a simple, healthy, and satisfying dinner that can be ready within minutes of walking in the door.

 A baked potato bar is a simple, healthy, and satisfying dinner that can be ready within minutes of walking in the door.
 Here’s how.

 First, did you know you can “bake” potatoes in the slow cooker?
 You totally can!
 They take virtually zero prep, cook in just a few hours, and turn out perfectly!
-(Sweet potatoes also work, by the way, and are fabulous with my Maple Cinnamon Butter!)
+(Sweet potatoes also work, by the way!)

 Second, the toppings can all be prepped in advance and pulled out just before serving.
 (If you pre-cook your bacon, reheat it in the oven or toaster oven at 350 degrees for a few minutes until the crisp returns)